kodefox/infra/packages/exoflex/README.md

 yarn add exoflex
 ```

+For bare React Native project, you also need to install `react-native-vector-icons`.
+For `react-native<0.60.0`, you need to link the library first.

 If you are using TypeScript, naviflex is built using TypeScript and we shipped it along with the `.d.ts` file, so you do not have to install `@types/exoflex`.

 ## Available Components